JuliaSymbolics/Symbolics.jl/docs/src/highlevel.md

 ```

 and that will load the function back in.
 Note that this can be done
-to save the transformation results of ModelingToolkit.jl so that
+to save the transformation results of Symbolics.jl so that
 they can be stored and used in a precompiled Julia package.